xAirx/ReactNative-RestaurantAppProject/README.md

      The Native app will also be using the API and Backend created.

      The app also includes table reservation, with integration with the users calendar.

+     Redux integration for form handling

+     Redux integration to create a "Loading Component" using the activity indicator component Trigger showing of message when data is fetched from server.

  # Frontend